probabilityfilter/probabilityfilter.github.io/_posts/2017-09-10-SETI-IBM-CodeChallenge.md

 ---

 ![Signal](/img/SETI Code Challenge/Is there a signal.jpg "May be just noise?!?"){: .center-block :}
-Can you spot a signal? may be a line, a dashed line, something? anything!
+Can you spot a signal?
+May be a line, a dashed line, something?
+Anything!
 Read on......
 The [Hackathon](https://probabilityfilter.github.io/2017-07-20-SETI-IBM-Hackathon/) was followed by 4 weeks of Code Challenge.
 A new and expanded dataset was released.
 Here is how the progression looked:
 - Primary Small Dataset
   - To be used for early-stage prototyping, ~2 GB in total